Tsunami43/shanghai/docs/TUNING.md

   batch_timeout_ms: 10     # Max wait before flush
 ```

+> **Note:** `Storage.WAL.BatchWriter` is not yet wired into the default write
+> path (the WAL `Writer` fsyncs per append today), and it reads its settings
+> from `start_link/1` options rather than application config.
+The keys above
+> have no effect until the batch writer is integrated — this is on the roadmap.

 **Recommendations:**
 - **High throughput workload**: Increase `batch_size` to 200-500
 - **Low latency workload**: Decrease `batch_timeout_ms` to 5ms